Derrick Henry Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Season Stats

-- The Titans have thrown the ball in 50.3% of their plays from scrimmage this year while staying on the ground 49.7% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Titans have run 50.3% passing plays and 49.7% rushing plays this season.
+They rank 11th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Bills.